ubigby/passwd/README.md

 - groupdel delete a group account
 - groupmod modify a group account
 - lsgroups list groups database
+- memberadd add a member to a group account

 ## Future
 - encryption